mongodb-labs/pymongoexplain/README.rst

                     'version': '4.4.0-rc13'}}

-Since ``ExplainCollection`` instances provide all the same methods provided by ``Collection`` instances, explaining operations in your application code is a simple matter of replacing ``Collection`` instances in your application code with ``ExplainCollection`` instances.
+Since ``ExplainableCollection`` instances provide all the same methods provided by ``Collection`` instances, explaining operations in your application code is a simple matter of replacing ``Collection`` instances in your application code with ``ExplainableCollection`` instances.

 Explaining commands in a script